mheidinger/nononsensecooking-selfhosted/README.md

 - Removal of the RSS Feed
 - SEO and Analytics

-## What is planned?
+## What has been added and is planned?

-As the goal of this fork is to have a private recipe collection, adding new recipes and modifying existing ones is the next goal.
+As the goal of this fork is to have a private recipe collection, the functionality to add new recipes has been implemented.
-For now this can only be done by directly modifying the files in the S3 storage.
+The next step is to also modify existing recipes.

 ## Setup

 For deploying this site, the docker image at `TBD` can be used.
 As configuration the environment variables of [the env file](.env.local.example) need to be provided.

-As S3 storage either the AWS S3 can be used or a [MinIO](min.io) instance can be self hosted with the following caveats:
+As S3 storage either the AWS S3 can be used or a [MinIO](https://min.io) instance can be self hosted with the following caveats:
 - Recipes (see [examples](examples) for examples) are stored with the prefix `recipes/` and the file ending `.yaml`
 - Images with the prefix `images/` and the file ending `.jpg`
 - Filenames/IDs of the recipes have to match the corresponding image